-As stated above the Board is currently responsible for these functions and the Company believes this to be appropriate, at this stage, given the size of the Company and the scale and nature of its current operations.
+As stated above the Board is currently responsible for these functions which is considered appropriate, at this stage, given the size of the Company and the scale and nature of its current operations.

 2.2 Board Skills Matrix

 The skills and expertise of the Directors are assessed against the criteria outlined against each skill in the Company's table of Director Skills.
 This Skills Matrix is published in the Investors section of the Company's website under Corporate Governance.